 - you will also remember that an equally important consideration when calculating loading weights is the nose weight of your caravan and keeping this within the limits of the car you are going to be using for towing;

 - your first trip with the new caravan is likely to be relatively close to home but whenever planning a journey, you might want to remember that the car and trailer is less manoeuvrable than the car alone – if you are accustomed to using a sat nav, bear in mind that these devices may often take you down impossibly narrow or winding country lanes;

 - experience is likely to teach you how to pick the best pitches when you arrive at a site, but broadly speaking you might want to avoid trees (leaves, sap and bird droppings), choose level ground and decide whether you want or need to be close to or further away from the site’s amenity block.

-With so much likely to be new and experience still to be gained, you might be forgiven for overlooking the overriding purpose for your purchase of a caravan – namely to have fun, relax and enjoy yourself.
-Hopefully this brief guide for newbies may have helped you to do just that and sooner than you think you may count yourself amongst the old hands in the caravanning community.
+With so much likely to be new and experience still to be gained, you might be forgiven for overlooking the overriding purpose of your purchase of a caravan – namely to have fun, relax and enjoy yourself.
+Hopefully, this brief guide for newbies may have helped you to do just that – and, sooner than you think, you may count yourself amongst the old hands in the caravanning community.